vishipayyallore/speaker-series-2023/microsoft-reactor/20230719_AzureOpenAIStudio/README.md

 ## What is Next? session?

+> 1. Trying our own Completion Examples using Postman
+> 1. Trying our own Completion Examples using Python Notebook
+> 1. Trying our own Completion Examples using Python
-> 1. Creating our own Docker Image
+> 1. Trying our own Completion Examples using C# .NET 7
-> 1. Pushing it to Docker Hub
-> 1. Working with FarGate and ECS
+> 1. SUMMARY / RECAP / Q&A